radium226/ansible-lxc-virtualbox/README.md

-# ansible-virtualbox
+# LXC in VirtualBox
-A set of Ansible scripts for creating multiple LXC inside a VirtualBox (both guests and host are in CentOS 7)
+An Ansible playbook to make multiple LXC container in a VirtualBox machine.